Richard Champion of Bristol: Manufacturer and politician

 Champion met William Cookworthy around 1764; and when Cookworthy, the founder of the Plymouth Porcelain Manufactory, moved this business in 1770, it was to Champion he turned as manager, with Champion taking shares.
 The wares were, uniquely in England, of a hard paste recipe, made from materials discovered by Cookworthy and owned by Thomas Pitt.
 Champion was a Whig, and his role in getting Edmund Burke elected as MP for Bristol in 1774 led to a friendship with Burke and to further active involvement in Whig politics.
 In the same year, 1774, Champion bought out Cookworthy and became the owner of the Bristol porcelain manufactory.

 Champion was instrumental from around 1772 in changing the outdated rococo wares made by the factory to the neoclassical style.
 They could match and at times exceed Derby porcelain for quality, and emulate Sèvres and Meissen, on which some of the wares were based.
 Whilst ornamental wares were made, the staple was tea and coffee services, a number made for local businessmen or for politicians and their wives, including Jane Burke, wife of Edmund Burke, who Champion helped to be elected MP for Bristol in 1774.

-In 1775 Champion embarked on an ill-fated attempt to extend Cookworthy’s patent, which still had seven years to run.
-Concerted opposition by Josiah Wedgwood and other potters led to a narrower specification, which allowed any potter who slightly changed the composition of the wares to manufacture.
+In 1775 Champion embarked on an ill-fated attempt to extend Cookworthy's patent, which still had seven years to run.
+Concerted opposition by Josiah Wedgwood and other potters led to a narrower specification in the resulting Porcelain Patent Act 1775 (15 Geo.
+3. c.
+52), which allowed any potter who slightly changed the composition of the wares to manufacture.
 The American Revolution resulted in legislation to ban all shipments to America, the heart of Champion's merchanting trade.
 Champion supported the grievances and plight of colonial Americans and urged better relations between Britain and America.
 Early in 1778, in the midst of financial difficulties, he took part in a meeting in Bristol to raise funds for American prisoners of war, subscribing 5 guineas personally.